 In addition, Margo litigates commercial property claims, such as those arising from major catastrophic events like the terrorist attacks of 9/11 and Hurricane Katrina, as well as claims under financial institution bonds and commercial crime policies.
 Most recently, she has pursued COVID-19 business interruption claims and property claims arising from damage occurring in the aftermath of the George Floyd killing.

 Margo is also dedicated to helping her clients proactively minimize their commercial risks.
 She assists in the review, procurement, structuring, and negotiation of complex insurance programs, and advises on company-wide exposures and potential liabilities.
 In the mergers and acquisitions context, she advises clients on issues of long-tail liabilities, legacy insurance programs, litigation assessment, and reps and warranties coverage.

 Margo is engaged with advancing both the profession and the community.
 Of particular note, she served as an adjunct professor of law at the University of Minnesota Law School, where she taught insurance law and founded the Insurance Law Clinic, which provides student-led representation for individuals and small businesses with insurance claims and/or coverage disputes, often on a pro bono basis for low-income individuals.

-Prior to becoming a lawyer, Margo was a free-lance journalist for Newsweek International, The Nation, and The New York Observer, among other publications, and was a U.S. Peace Corps volunteer in Marrakech, Morocco.
+Prior to becoming a lawyer, Margo was a freelance journalist for Newsweek International, The Nation, and The New York Observer, among other publications.
+She also had the privilege of serving as a U.S. Peace Corps volunteer in Marrakech, Morocco.